I May Be a Guild Receptionist, But I'll Solo Any Boss to Clock Out on Time: Main

 A young receptionist at the Iffole Counter, having worked there for three years.
 She has a first-class license, given to the top 10% of those with powers.
 Though she herself does not understand why she can use her divine realm skills, she has the power to destroy relics with one hand, which makes her an extremely powerful fighter; it is later revealed that she was granted a Dia skill, which matches the level of a god.
 However, Dark Gods are strong enough to fight back against her as they also possess Dia skills.

-In order to live a carefree life, she finishes overtime work the same day, as she grew tired of rolling it over to the next day.
-Alina always thinks about eliminating her overtime work and even directly negotiates with the guild master Glen.
+In order to live a carefree life, Alina finishes overtime work the same day, as she grew tired of rolling it over to the next day.
+She always thinks about eliminating her overtime work and even directly negotiates with the guild master Glen.
 She is constantly annoyed by Jade's support and willingness to help her out in any way he can, resenting the fact that he seems more competent than her, but is unaware of his romantic feelings for her; nevertheless, she eventually grows to respect and care for him as the story progresses.
 She also attracts the attention of many other male characters throughout the series due to her good looks, much to Jade's dismay and jealousy.

-Also known as the "Executioner"; though she uses the alias "Rovelc Anila" on paperwork.
+Also known as the "Executioner", though she uses the alias "Rovelc Anila" on paperwork.
 So far, Jade, Laila (she does not find out in the anime), the Silver Sword, Glen, Fili, and the guild guards are the only people who know her secret.